DataDog/kics/documentation/rules/terraform/aws/lambda_function_with_privileged_role.md

  AWS Lambda functions with privileged IAM roles present a significant security risk by violating the principle of least privilege.
 When Lambda functions are assigned roles with broad permissions such as `iam:*` or `sts:AssumeRole`, they become potential vectors for privilege escalation if compromised.
 Instead, Lambda functions should be granted only the specific permissions needed for their execution.

-For example, avoid policies with broad permissions like:
+For example, avoid policies with broad permissions like the following:
 ```
 policy = jsonencode({
   Statement = [{